 New Trend in the Real Estate Industry: iBuyers

-One of the latest trends that we are seeing across the nation is the shift to “iBuyers.”
+One of the latest trends that we are seeing across the nation is the shift to “iBuyers” which is based on investor speculation in the real estate industry.
 People who are looking to sell their homes quickly and easily turn to real estate companies such as OpenDoor, OfferPad, and Knock.
 These brokerages leverage the internet to minimize overhead in the buying and selling process.

 Most of the sites give homeowners the opportunity to request an offer on the property, which is provided within 24 hours.
 Some sellers like the option to move as quickly as possible, but they don’t realize how much they are giving up by working with an online company instead of an in-person real estate agent.

-Investors have jumped on board, predicting that online sales are going to change the real estate industry completely.
+Investors have jumped on board with their investor speculation in the real estate industry. predicting that online sales are going to change the real estate industry completely.
 Are these new startups and investors on to something?
 Or is this trend simply being propped up by investor speculation and share prices, without real profits to be made in this questionable business model?